Easy Mandu Recipe to Make You Feel Like a Crazy Rich Asian

-Mandu is the beloved Korean dumpling that can be eaten steamed, fried, or boiled in soup.
-Making homemade dumplings used to be more of an annual New Year’s activity in our home to prepare for Seollal but when my friend Linda got us hooked on her delicious and super easy recipe, we now find ourselves making mandu all year round.
-With the perfect balance of tofu, meat, vegetables, and light seasoning, Linda’s recipe is the clean and healthy mandu recipe that I absolutely love.
+Mandu is the beloved Korean dumpling that can be steamed, fried, or boiled in soup.
+Making homemade dumplings used to be more of an annual New Year’s activity in our home to prepare for Seollal, but when my friend Linda got us hooked on her delicious and super easy recipe, we now find ourselves making mandu all year round.
+With the perfect balance of tofu, meat, vegetables, and light seasoning, Linda’s recipe is a clean and healthy mandu recipe that I absolutely love.

-Channel the Young family of Crazy Rich Asians, and gather the family on a quiet afternoon for some quality bonding time while making delicious dumplings for dinner.
+Channel the Young family of Crazy Rich Asians and gather the family on a quiet afternoon for some quality bonding time while making delicious dumplings for dinner.

 Here’s a 1 minute video overview of the mandu recipe: